 The models used in OpenET ingest hundreds of terabytes of satellite and meteorological data, which is computationally expensive.
 Google Earth Engine provides a common computing platform where all of the satellite-based ET models used in OpenET can be implemented and run using consistent inputs.
 This allows the scientific community to collaborate on software development and produce the most accurate and consistent ET data possible.
 In addition, Google Earth Engine allows the OpenET team to store, rapidly compare, and analyze results from the ET models, enabling expedited progress on evaluation of model results and identification of opportunities to improve the ET estimates from both individual models and the full ensemble of models.
 OpenET uses Google Earth Engine to efficiently produce daily and monthly ET images across the western U.S. and to calculate data summaries for millions of agricultural fields or other regions of interest.
 These data are then exported to the OpenET web-based platform for data visualization and distribution.
 The Google Earth Engine team is supporting implementation of the ET models and providing the cloud computing resources as an in-kind contribution to the effort.

-Providing free and easily accessible ET data to the public is a core objective of the OpenET project.
+Providing free and easily accessible ET data to the public is a core objective of the OpenET non-profit.
 At present, everything on the Data Explorer is free to view, and retrieval of limited volumes of data is also free.
 Users seeking large-scale access to OpenET data will be able to acquire it through an Application Programming Interface (API).
 Revenue generated will help to support the OpenET non-profit and fund continuing research and development of OpenET data services.
-Additional pricing details for access to the API for retrieval of large volumes of data will be announced when the API is launched in early 2022.
+Additional pricing details for access to the API for retrieval of large volumes of data will be announced when the API is launched in early 2023.
 Historical data will also be added to the public data catalog on Earth Engine and will be freely available.

 Geographic and Temporal Scale